 This morning while drinking my coffee and browsing through Instagram posts I came across a digital art poster showing some text with a grammar error in it.
 It was actually a quote from a famous writer, so it’s rather interesting how the mistake happened.
 Beautiful poster, nice graphic design work, but the subject (“we”) and the predicate (“knows”) didn’t agree, which killed it for me.
-The fun part being that the post had over 100 comments and no one noticed the error.
+The fun part is that the post had over 100 comments (all appreciative) and no one noticed the error.

 My first thought was to comment and let her know about the error.
 I even googled the quote to see if I was right.
-Yes, I am that nice and considerate.
+(Yes, I am that nice and considerate.)

 But then I thought that if, after all the laudatory comments from everyone, I comment about the agreement between a subject and a predicate (that no one cares about) I would sound like an idiot.